 Why this Recipe Works

 Perfecting a recipe for a Strawberry Cake from scratch wasn’t easy.
-Nearly every recipe source I could find required a boxed cake mix, and I was intent on baking a cake *from scratch.*
+Nearly every source I could find required a boxed cake mix, and I was determined to create a *scratch* strawberry cake recipe.

 In my quest, I consulted at least fifteen different recipes, cookbooks, and bakers' websites before I finally felt confident about my game plan.
 However, once I got the ratios for everything right (the sugar levels were especially tricky) and recognized that those whipped egg whites make all the difference, it all fell into place.